BitCannaCommunity/BCNA-Installer/README.md

 Please, Read the [BitCanna Whitepaper](https://www.bitcanna.io/whitepaper)

-# STATUS: *V2.00*
+# STATUS: *V2.01*

 *New:*
- - Add "Detect/Import wallet.dat/Private Key" options on BCNA-Script.sh
+ - Add "Automatic Checker to MN (TXID, confirmations, ammount)" in BCNA-Script.sh
+ - In DEVELOPMENT: MasterNode Console (!!!ONLY!!!
+USE TO STOP AND START Bitcanna)

 *BCNA-Script.sh Container:*
  - Install / Upgrade / Remove Lastest BCNA Unix version